cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 ### Storage Definition

-In the provable store we have 7 paths for each channel end that we need to consider for this protocol:
+In the provable store we have 7 paths for each end that we need to consider for this protocol:
 - ConnectionPath:
     - ConnectionPath on A: ConnA
     - ConnectionPath on B: ConnB